sustcsonglin/flash-linear-attention/README.md

 ln -s 3rdparty/flash-linear-attention/fla fla
 ```
 ### Caveats on numerical stability!!
-If you are not using the Triton v2.2 or its nightly release version, please avoid using the FusedChunk implementation (see [issue](https://github.com/openai/triton/issues/2852)).
+If you are not using the Triton v2.2 or its nightly release version with **CUDA12**, please avoid using the FusedChunk implementation (see [issue](https://github.com/openai/triton/issues/2852)).
 A quick way to test is to run ``python test_fused_chunk.py``.
 If you see no difference, you can feel free to use FusedChunk impl.

 # Usage